wafibismail/exploring-cpp/README.md

 #### preliminary:
 [Programming Abstractions with C++](https://web.stanford.edu/dept/cs_edu/resources/textbook/) (by [Eric S. Roberts](https://cs.stanford.edu/people/eroberts/)) is the book which this section is based upon.

-Stopped at page 279 (295) i.e. adding operators to the Direction type <br>
+Stopped at page 283 (299) i.e. adopting the client perspective <br>

 Skipped sections (and some notes) worth re-exploring:
 - Exercises in each chapter